howaboutwe/style-guides/front-end/haml.md

 ## <a name='scripting-hooks'>Scripting Hooks</a>

+  - Please use `[data-trigger]` attributes as hooks whenever possible.

-  - Never apply JavaScript to a style-oriented classname.
-Create a new classname that is free of styles for binding functionality.
+  - Never apply JavaScript to a style-oriented selector.
+Add a data attribute or classname that is free of styles for binding functionality.

-  - Feel free to use `[data-*]` attributes as hooks.
+  - If you use a class, prepend your classname with `.trigger-`.

+  - TBD: Add common `[data-*]` hook descriptions.
+Eg- `[data-resource]`.

 ## <a name='progressive-enhancement'>Progressive Enhancement</a>